devJasonClarke/Apollo-technical-challenge/README.md

 Welcome to the Apollo frontend development challenge.
 This project involved creating an application for a collector of NFTs to browse their NFTs and read the associated metadata.

-Users will be able to connect an Ethereum wallet
+- Users will be able to connect an Ethereum wallet
-Users will be able to see the NFTs owned for the MegaKongs collection Users will to be able to see the metadata for a selected NFT
+- Users will be able to see the NFTs owned for the MegaKongs collection
+- Users will be able to see the metadata for a selected NFT